 Mobile user experience.
 Whether in-app or in-browser, the top screen sharing software offers a mobile experience on par with being on desktop.

 Integrations.
 Being able to automate tasks like scheduling sessions and uploading recordings makes the whole process simpler.

 Affordability.
 The best screen sharing tools shouldn't bust the budget in exchange for reasonable time limits, features, and participants.

-While many remote access tools are also capable screen sharing apps, we've omitted any software that's built primarily for remote access, like TeamViewer and Windows Quick Assist.
-We also haven't tested every single video conferencing app out there (that's a different article!), so if you already use a video tool that isn't on our list, it's worth looking into the screen sharing functionality it offers.
+While many remote access tools are also capable screen sharing apps, I've omitted any software that's built primarily for remote access, like TeamViewer and Windows Quick Assist.
+I also haven't tested every single video conferencing app out there (that's a different article!), so if you already use a video conferencing tool that isn't on this list, it's worth looking into the screen sharing functionality it offers.

 Best screen sharing software for everyday use

 Even over choppy networks, Zoom manages to maintain a video connection by adjusting quality depending on bandwidth.
 This is especially useful for screen sharing, which is something Zoom makes easy, no matter the circumstances.